Soccer-Ronaldo felt 'provoked' by Man Utd boss Ten Hag in Spurs win | Sports-Games

 Soccer-Ronaldo felt 'provoked' by Man Utd boss Ten Hag in Spurs win

-A couple of weeks before the Spurs game, Ronaldo had been left on the bench for United's defeat at Manchester City, with Ten Hag saying that he had opted not to bring on the Portuguese forward in the 6-3 thrashing out of respect for his career.
+A couple of weeks before the Spurs game, Ronaldo had been left on the bench for United's defeat at Manchester City, with Ten Hag saying he opted not to bring on the Portugal captain in the 6-3 thrashing out of respect for his career.
 "You don't put me on against Manchester City because of respect for my career and you want to put me on for three minutes against Tottenham?
 It doesn't make sense," Ronaldo told Piers Morgan in an interview for TalkTV, the second part of which aired on Thursday.

 "I think he did it on purpose.
 I felt provoked not only because of that game, but before.
 He doesn't respect (me) the way I should deserve.
 But it is what it is.
 This is why probably, the game against Tottenham, I left.
 "I will be honest with you, it's something that I regret, leaving the stadium (against Tottenham)...
 A coach to put me in three minutes in a game (is) not allowed for me.
 Sorry, I'm not that kind of player.
 I know what I can give to the teams."

-In the wide-ranging interview, Ronaldo also said that United had betrayed him and alleged he was being forced out of the club.
-United said on Monday that they would address Ronaldo's comments that he felt betrayed by the club and was being forced out only after establishing the full facts.
+In the wide-ranging interview, Ronaldo also said that United betrayed him and alleged he was being forced out of the club.
+United said this week that they would address Ronaldo's comments that he felt betrayed by the club and was being forced out only after establishing the full facts.

+The club added on Friday they had initiated "appropriate steps" in response to Ronaldo's interview.
+"We will not be making further comment until this process reaches its conclusion," United said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)